Gmhax/Gensyn-Rl-Swarm-guide/README.md

 - Push models to Hugging Face? → N
 - Enter model name or press Enter for default → just press Enter
-- Participate in AI Prediction Market? → N
+- Participate in AI Prediction Market? → Y

 ✅ Done!
 Your node is now running successfully.